 Testing whether community health workers can diagnose and treat malnourished children close to home.

-Action Against Hunger saw a crucial gap in community health workers’ knowledge in Mali.
-At the time, they were only trained to diagnose malaria, diarrhoea and pneumonia.
-Action Against Hunger’s bold idea was to train health workers to diagnose and treat severe acute malnutrition with ready-to-eat therapeutic food at home.
-This would tackle the problem at the root and stop families travelling miles to medical centres.
+Action Against Hunger believed they could reach a far higher proportion of children suffering from the most dangerous level of hunger, severe acute malnutrition, in a more cost-effective way and with the same quality of care as that given to children treated at traditional health facilities.
+Action Against Hunger’s bold idea was to train community health workers to diagnose and treat severely acutely malnourished children at home with ready-to-eat therapeutic food.
+This removes the need for families to travel many miles to the nearest medical centre to seek treatment.
 In its first phase, this ambitious project more than doubled treatment rates in a small region of Mali.
-Now into its second phase, we’re excited to see the impact of Action Against Hunger’s idea in three more regions of Mali.
-Thanks to this project, plans are in place for a national rollout.
-Mali became the first country in the world to change government policy to include this type of diagnosis and treatment training.
-Studies are now underway in Kenya, Mauritania, Niger and Senegal to help beat hunger at home.
+Now into its second phase, we’re excited to see the impact of testing Action Against Hunger’s idea in three more regions of Mali.
+Thanks to this project, plans are in place for a national roll-out as Mali became the first country in the world to change their national policy to include training for all community health workers to complete diagnosis and treatment.
+The results of the project are currently being prepared for publication in peer reviewed journals, while similar studies are now underway in Kenya, Mauritania, Niger and Senegal.